WP-Optimize: Full Setup, Best Settings and Configuration (2023)

 You can enable or disable the admin bar menu.

-In short, if enabled, this can add an option (named WP-Optimize) at the top of your wordpress dashboard.
+In short, if enabled, this can add an option (named WP-Optimize) at the top of your WordPress dashboard.

 Follow these WP Optimize best settings configuration for WordPress and comment if you are facing any issues.